 Below are some important questions which will help improve your understanding of the noon return process which will help you streamline operations within your business.

 What are my options for handling returns?

 There are 2 possible ways you can manage your returned units :

-1) Move the units to noon now - This is the default behaviour where all your returned units are moved back to the warehouse it was shipped from.
-As soon as the units have passed QC, we move the unit to your inventory and the product will be live under noon now.
+1) Move the units to noon Express - This is the default process where all your returned units are moved back to the warehouse it was shipped from.
+As soon as the units have passed QC, they will then be moved to your FBN inventory and the product will be live under noon Express.

-2) Receive the units back - After a returned unit has been received in our warehouse, we will process an RTV within 24hrs to return the units back to your selected return location.
-You should be able to view the RTV document under Transfers - From noon (see below).
+2) Receive the units back - After a returned unit has been received in the noon warehouse, it will then be returned back to your selected return location within 7 days.
+The details of all products that will be returned back to you will be available on RTV transfer notes that can be accessed from the Transfers page - From noon, on the Seller Lab (see below).
 This setting can be configured for you by your account manager or noon seller support.

 How can I check and change my current settings?